oVirt/ovirt-site/source/blog/2016-07-25-affinity-labels.html.md

 completed
 ```

-### Deleting labels or assignments
+## Deleting Labels or Assignments

 That concludes the setup.
-You can use a standard REST DELETE call in case you need to remove a label to host assignment (just replace hosts with vms to make it work for label to VM assignments):
+You can use a standard REST DELETE call in case you need to remove a label to host assignment (just replace hosts with VMs to make it work for label to VM assignments):

 ```
 cengine -f -X DELETE http://localhost:8080/ovirt-engine/api/hosts/$hostid/affinitylabels/$labelid | jq -r '.status'